Phu Yen strives to hand over 100% of the North-South Expressway project site by the end of April

 Besides, Mr. Ho also emphasized that the heads of localities are fully responsible to the Provincial People's Committee if there is a delay in the required progress.

 “By March 31, Song Cau town must hand over the entire site.
 Now there is another problem, which is the technical infrastructure, mainly electricity.
-The electricity system is still stuck, it can be constructed but it is still stuck for the brothers to do, it is difficult to be proactive.
+For the electricity system that is still stuck, it can be constructed, but it is still a problem for the brothers to do, making it difficult to be proactive.
 It is expected that by the end of April 2024, all the site must be handed over to the investor.
-It is slow but we will try our best because the start was too slow,” said Mr. Le Tan Ho.
+It is slow, but we will try our best because the start was too slow,” said Mr. Le Tan Ho.

-At a recent inspection of the implementation of the North-South Expressway through Phu Yen province, Minister of Transport Nguyen Van Thang said that Phu Yen province is currently facing the biggest land clearance problems in two areas with weak soil, namely Xuan Loc commune, Song Cau town and Ky Lo bridge area, Tuy An district.
-Of these, the two land clearance problems are related to the issue of deciding the progress of the project, which are weak soil and bridge construction.
+At a recent inspection of the implementation of the North-South Expressway through Phu Yen province, Minister of Transport Nguyen Van Thang said that Phu Yen province is currently facing the biggest land clearance problems in two areas with weak ground, namely Xuan Loc commune, Song Cau town and Ky Lo bridge area, Tuy An district.
+Of these, the two land clearance problems are related to the issue of deciding the project's progress, which are weak ground and bridge construction.

 Mr. Nguyen Van Thang requested Phu Yen province to promptly handle the site clearance issue, ensuring maximum benefits for the people.

-“Although the number of uncleared land areas is not much, I suggest that Phu Yen province focus on resolving this issue completely.
-During the implementation process, when we have applied all the beneficial measures, if there are cases of deliberate delay and refusal to hand over, we definitely suggest that the province organize enforcement and take drastic action on this matter.
-We are very clear that the rights of the people must be guaranteed to the maximum extent, and the remaining cases of delay must be dealt with drastically, otherwise it will affect the traffic of the entire route,” said Mr. Nguyen Van Thang.
+“Although the number of uncleared land is not much, I suggest that Phu Yen province focus on resolving this issue completely.
+During the implementation process, when we have applied all the beneficial measures, if there are cases of deliberate procrastination and refusal to hand over, we definitely suggest that the province organize enforcement and take drastic measures to deal with this.
+We are very clear that the rights of the people must be guaranteed to the maximum extent, and the remaining cases of procrastination must be dealt with decisively, otherwise it will affect the traffic of the entire route,” said Mr. Nguyen Van Thang.

 Source